Safer-Parks/Reproducible_analysis_development/notes_and_experiments/layers.md

 - Each layer includes thematic tags that might be useful for ordering in the legend.
 - Sub-bulletpoints are **not** extra layers, they are just clarification.
 - The order they are shown in below doesn't imply the order they will be visible in on the legend, we can rearrange or re-order as needed.
+- For heatmaps: these are scaled *within the park* between 0-1 (e.g. for visibility etc.) because they do not make sense for comparison across parks.

 ## Layers